Palm Jumeirah

+The islands were created using land reclamation.
+They were created to resemble a palm tree when seen from the air, and are roughly divided into three areas: "trunk", "fronds", and "outer crescent".
+The trunk is a mixed commercial and residential area, the fronds are reserved for residential homes and villas, while the outer crescent is used for luxury and upscale resorts.

+The Palm Jumeirah construction was done by a Dutch specialist dredging company, Van Oord.
+The same company also created The World.

 Construction

 Construction of The Palm Jumeirah Dubai island began in June 2001 and the developers announced handover of the first residential units in 2006.

-At this time, 75% of the properties were ready to hand over, with 500 families already residing on the island.
+In October 2007, 75% of the properties were ready to hand over, with 500 families already residing on the island.
 By the end of 2009, 28 hotels were opened on the Crescent.

-The complexities of the construction were blamed, in part, for the extended delays to the completion of the project, the date of which was pushed back multiple times and was nearly two years late.

 In 2009, The New York Times reported that NASA's laser altimeter satellites had measured the Palm as sinking at the rate of 5 mm per year.
 In response the developer, Nakheel Properties said they had received no reports of structural problems of a type that would be expected if there were any subsidence, and pointed out that the laser satellites had a measurement resolution of only 50 mm.